Caves of Udayagiri and Khandagiri – a guided tour with the Emperor Kharavela

 Entrance of Hathi Gumpha, Udayagiri Cave Complex, Odisha

-Gentleman – (Pointing his finger towards the inscriptions on the brows of Haathi Gumpha) – Probably these caves would not have deserved any special mention apart its size, had these magnificent inscriptions were not here.
+Gentleman – This is the oldest cave that exists in these hills.
+It is a natural cavern of considerable extent with no architectural molding or form.
+(Pointing his finger towards the inscriptions on the brows of Haathi Gumpha) – Probably these caves would not have deserved any special mention apart its size, had these magnificent inscriptions were not here.

 These inscriptions were first studied by Mr Stirling in 1830 from an incomplete copy made by colonel Mckenzie.
 Lieutenant Markham Kittoe prepared an eye-copy of it in 1837 with marvelous exactness and from this copy John Princep published a lithography and translation.